leandro-maduro/rack-healthcheck/README.md

 # Rack::Healthcheck

-Is a middleware that verifies if your app and all resources that it needs is available.
+Is a middleware that verifies if your app and all resources that it needs are available.

 ## Installation